id-Software/DOOM-3-BFG/README.md

 If you want to see what is planned or in progress in a Trello/Kanban style manner look here: [RBDOOM-3-BFG projects](https://github.com/RobertBeckebans/RBDOOM-3-BFG/projects)

 Short term goals:
-* DX12/Vulkan renderer backend using the [NVIDIA Rendering Hardware Interface](https://github.com/NVIDIAGameWorks/nvrhi) by Stephen Pridham which will lead the path to advanced Ray Tracing techniques
+* Finish last remaining bugs of the DX12/Vulkan renderer backend using the [NVIDIA Rendering Hardware Interface](https://github.com/NVIDIAGameWorks/nvrhi)
 * Optional RmlUI support as an alternative to Flash
+* Add Raytracing for accelerating the probe baking and optionally adding realtime global illumination

 ---
 # May or may not ".plan" <a name="plan2"></a>